Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase I: Early Diagnosis

 \section{Phase I: Early Diagnosis}

-The key to combating COVID-19 is to diagnose it early to prevent spreading the virus widely.
-This will substantially help healthcare providers to arrange a better treatment plan, save more lives, and reduce contamination and infections \cite{Detection2020}.
-The first step in early diagnosis in COVID-19 is understanding the symptoms of COVID-19.
-According to the CDC \cite{cdcsymptoms2020}, as of June 26, 2020, COVID-19 has a wide range of symptoms including fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, the new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.
-Among them, fever or high body temperature is one of the most common symptoms of COVID-19 when the measured temperature exceeds 38 Degrees Celsius or 100.4 Degrees Fahrenheit \cite{cdcSympDefinitions2020}.
-IoT devices can make the detection process more efficient by capturing data within their sensors and then analyzing the data for patients, healthcare providers, and authorities to diagnose, control, and ultimately stop this contagious disease \cite{IoTDetection2020}.
-There are different IoT devices that can be utilized in order to capture some of the aforementioned symptoms at the early stage that will be covered in the next subsections.
+The key to combating \mbox{COVID-19} is to diagnose it early to prevent spreading the virus widely.
+This will substantially help healthcare providers to arrange better treatment plans, save more lives, and reduce contamination and infections \cite{sabeti2020early}.
+The first step in the early diagnosis of \mbox{COVID-19} is understanding its symptoms.
+According to the CDC \cite{cdcsymptoms2020}, as of September 2020, \mbox{COVID-19} has a wide range of symptoms including fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, the new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
+Among them, fever or high body temperature is one of the most common symptoms of \mbox{COVID-19} when the measured temperature exceeds 38 Degrees Celsius or 100.4 Degrees Fahrenheit \cite{cdcSympDefinitions2020}.
+IoT devices can make the detection process faster and more efficient by capturing data within their sensors and then analyzing the data for patients, healthcare providers, and authorities to diagnose, control, and ultimately stop this contagious disease \cite{IoTDetection2020}.
+Different IoT devices can be used to capture some of the aforementioned symptoms at an early stage, which will be discussed in the next subsections.